 Iron is an essential mineral that helps red blood cells transport oxygen and nutrients to the body's cells.
 Heme iron comes from animal sources, and non-heme iron is found in plants.

 Vegetarians can get non-heme iron from a diet rich in vegetables.
-However, non-heme iron isn’t as readily absorbed by the body.
+However, non-heme iron may not be as readily absorbed by the body.
 A routine blood test can reveal if you’re getting enough iron.
 If your blood levels of iron are low, then supplementing can help.
+Keep in mind that vitamin C can also improve your absorption of non-heme iron.

-The best foods for vegetarians that contain iron include artichokes, beans, dairy, egg yolks, and leafy greens.
+The best foods for vegans that contain iron include beans, grains, nuts and seeds, fortified cereals, and leafy greens.
+Lacto-ovotarians may also consume dairy and egg yolks.

 Omega-3 fatty acids are also widely studied for their benefits to vegetarians.
-Vegetarians are shown to be low in these essential fatty acids.
-One popular, and potent source of omega-3s is fish oil.
-Fortunately for those vegetarians that avoid fish altogether, there are totally vegan sources of omega-3s.
+Vegetarians are shown to be potentially low in these essential fatty acids.
+One popular and potent source of omega-3s is fish oil.
+Fortunately for those vegetarians that avoid fish altogether, there are plant based, vegan friendly sources of omega-3s.

-Flax seeds, chia seeds, hemp seeds, olive oil and walnuts are all rich sources of omega-3 fats.
+Flax seeds, chia seeds, hemp seeds, olive oil, and walnuts are all rich sources of omega-3 fats.
 Algae oil is a vegan-friendly source of DHA and EPA.
-Algae actually originate the DHA and EPA that continues up the food chain to shellfish and fish.
+Algae actually makes the DHA and EPA that continues up the food chain to shellfish and fish, which is what makes fish so rich in omega-3 fatty acids.

 The average American diet contains between ten and 20 times more omega-6 fatty acids than omega-3s.
-Though you should consume more omega-3 than omega-6 fats, the ideal ratio still isn’t known.
-Generally, lowering your omega-6 intake while increasing omega-3s will lead to better health.
-A simple way to achieve this is to increase your use of healthy oils like olive, avocado and coconut.
+Though you should consume more omega-3 than omega-6 fats, the ideal ratio should be anywhere from 3-5:1 (omega 6:omega 3).
+Generally, increasing omega-3s may lead to supporting better health.
+A simple way to achieve this is to increase your use of healthy oils like olive oil, avocado oil, and incorporate healthy nuts and seeds in your diet.

 No two vegetarian diets are exactly alike.
 Every aspect of your lifestyle, not just your dietary preferences, can influence what supplements you should take.
 It’s important to be thoughtful about your daily nutrition, as vitamin deficiencies can have long-lasting effects.

-You can consult a physician to ensure you’re taking the right vitamins and supplements to complement your diet and lifestyle.
+You may want to consider consulting a physician to ensure you’re taking the right vitamins and supplements to complement your diet and lifestyle.
 For nutrients like vitamin D and iron, a blood test may be necessary.